Ajaybhaskar-Athi/VibeTalk/Notes/1_Frontend_commands.md

 - we'll add <Toaster/> in App.jsx so its avail to all components
 - usage: toast.error("This didn't work.")
 - visit this site : `https://react-hot-toast.com/`

+# 4. Skeletons
+- Skeletons are used to show the loading state of a component.